dsaidgovsg/terraform-modules/modules/core/ca/README.md

 apt install golang-cfssl
 ```

-Alternatively you can run this in an interactive `bash` shell in Docker container to simplify
+Alternatively you can run this in an interactive `bash` shell in Docker container to any commands
-operations:
+that require the `cfssl` command:

 ```bash
 docker run \